brandur/sorg/content/nanoglyphs-drafts/035-generics.md

 * The infamous [syntax highlighting is for children](https://groups.google.com/g/golang-nuts/c/hJHCAaiL0so/m/E2mQ1RDiio8J), which unfortunately, was not an April Fools' joke.

 But to their credit, in every one of these cases Go core has eventually come around and reversed course.
-Now with generics, Go Modules, and a host of other minor embellishments added over the years (not to mention the many good things it started with), it's on the trajectory to being one of the best languages out there.
-I'm even holding out hope that maybe, just maybe, one day we might even get built-in assert helpers and stack traces.
+Now with generics, Go Modules, and a host of other embellishments added over the years (not to mention the many good things it started with), it's on the trajectory to being one of the best languages out there.
+I'm even holding out hope that maybe, just maybe, one day we might even be the beneficiaries of highly advanced technology like built-in assert helpers and stack traces.

 Notably, generics don't break Go's `1.*` run.
 They'd originally been slated for a 2.0 release, but although 1.18 brings in the largest syntax changes since the language's first release, it manages to stay backwards compatible with all previous `1.*` releases.
 [I've beaten this drum before](/go-lambda), but it is a massive, _massive_ language feature not to have new versions of your language constantly breaking all your existing projects, which is something that precious few other languages get right.